apache/flink/docs/dev/table/sql/queries.md

 For convenience, `Table.toString()` automatically registers the table under a unique name in its `TableEnvironment` and returns the name.
 So, `Table` objects can be directly inlined into SQL queries as shown in the examples below.

-**Note:** Flink's SQL support is not yet feature complete.
-Queries that include unsupported SQL features cause a `TableException`.
+**Note:** Queries that include unsupported SQL features cause a `TableException`.
 The supported features of SQL on batch and streaming tables are listed in the following sections.

 ## Specifying a Query